Skip to main content

 Moderate issues

-The Indigenous Relations indicator status remained “amber” as of December 31, 2022.
-BC Hydro has a mandate from the Government of British Columbia to reach project or impact benefits agreements with the 10 Indigenous groups that are most impacted by Site C. Eight of 10 agreements are fully executed and in implementation.
+The Indigenous Relations status remains “amber.”
+BC Hydro has a mandate from the Government of British Columbia to reach Project or impact benefit agreements with the 10 Indigenous groups that are most impacted by Site C. Eight of 10 agreements are fully executed and in implementation.
 BC Hydro has a standing offer to negotiate with the remaining two First Nations that have not signed agreements related to the Site C Project.
-BC Hydro also maintains a working relationship with those Nations through ongoing consultation and engagement.
+BC Hydro also maintains a working relationship with those Nations through ongoing consultations and engagement.

 Stakeholder Engagement